How to use a Docker file to create a Docker image

 console.log(Server running at http://${hostname}:${port}/); });

-Now that you have your basic application, the next step is to create a Dockerfile that will be used to build a Docker image for this app.
+Once you have your main application, the next step is to create a Dockerfile that will be used to build a Docker image for that application.

-- Create a Dockerfile in your project root directory:
+- Create the Dockerfile in the project’s root directory:

 - Add instructions to the Dockerfile:

-Here is a simple Dockerfile for your Node.js app:
+Here’s a simple Dockerfile for your Node.js application:

 FROM node:14 # Use an official Node.js runtime as a base image